FAQs Relating to Eligibility for Eligible Professionals (EPs)

 - Physician Assistants (PA) practicing in a PA-led FQHC or a PA-led Rural Health Clinic (RHC)

-- A minimum 30% Medicaid patient volume based on Medicaid and total patient encounters
+- Have a minimum 30% Medicaid patient volume based on Medicaid and total patient encounters

 - If you are a Board-certified pediatrician, have a minimum 20% Medicaid patient volume based on Medicaid and total patient encounters

-- Practice predominantly in a Federally Qualified Health Center or Rural Health Center and have a minimum 30% patient volume based on Medicaid encounters and encounters attributable to needy individuals
+- If you practice predominantly in a Federally Qualified Health Center or Rural Health Center, have a minimum 30% patient volume based on Medicaid encounters and encounters attributable to needy individuals

 4) Q: What is the difference between a patient count and a patient encounter?